-Yet again, I can report that the Society's finances are in a healthy state.
-This year's financial report to the AGM summarises income and expenditure over the last three years.
-In the 3 main areas of activity: the Store, the Shows and managing the allotment sites.
-The Store made a profit of just over £2k, considerably up on last year.
+Yet again, as at the last AGM, I can report that the Society's finances are in a healthy state.
+This year's financial report to the AGM summarises income and expenditure over the last three years (over the periods 1 October to 30 September) in the 3 main areas of activity: the Store, the Shows and managing the allotment sites.

+The Store has made a profit of just over £2k, considerably up on last year.
 This is partly because we have been buying seeds from Kings as we have run out of a particular line, whereas in the previous year we spent £1,300 on seeds in order to offer them for sale in the Store.